Little Gay Pub

+Karen Pierce dedicates the UK Legacy Mural in 2024.

 The Little Gay Pub is a gay bar in Washington, D.C., established in 2023.
 In February 2024, during Britain's LGBT Pride Month, the British ambassador to the United States Karen Pierce led a ceremony dedicating a mural on the side of the pub which was sponsored by the British government.